Evankhell0/sbd/README.md

 <details>
 <summary>Solo Clear Tracker</summary>

-* track all of you solo clear times
+* track all of your solo clear times
 * show stats of your clears
 </details>